Anesthesia In Your Dog And Cat

 There are several things that you as a pet owner can do to help your veterinarian plan for successful general anesthesia and surgery.

 First, if you have fears about your pet’s ability to tolerate anesthesia let your veterinarian know a week or so before the scheduled surgery.
-Most veterinarians will be happy to explain the benefits and risks of anesthesia and other treatment options that may be available.
-Let the veterinarian know if you have noticed any lethargy, exercise intolerance, weight loss, tendency to bleeding (read about why here) or changes in body functions that may need to be explored.
-Ask that complete pre-anesthetic blood work be performed on your pet prior to surgery.
-Be sure to let your veterinarian know if your pet has reacted badly to anesthetics or medications in the past.
-Even the fact that a close relative of your pet did not tolerate anesthesia well is something your veterinarian will want to know.
-Dogs and cats are extremely perceptive as to your fears and worry and it is not unusual for them to show “empathy” illness in response to your concern and worry regarding their coming surgery.
+Most veterinarians will be happy to explain the benefits and risks of anesthesia and other treatment options that might be available.
+Let your veterinarian know if you have noticed any lethargy, exercise intolerance, weight loss, tendency to bleeding ( read about why here) or changes in body functions that may need to be explored.
+Ask that complete pre-anesthetic blood work be performed on your pet prior to its surgery.
+Be sure to let your veterinarian know if your dog or cat has reacted badly to anesthetics medications or any medications of any sort in the past.
+Even the fact that a close relative of your pet did not tolerate anesthesia or certain drugs well is something your veterinarian will want to know.
+Dogs and cats are extremely perceptive in judging your fears and worry and it is not unusual for them to show “empathy illnesses” in response to your concern and worry regarding their coming surgery.

 Withhold all food from your pet for at least twelve hours prior to surgery unless your veterinarian specifically tells you not to.
-This is to help prevent the pet from vomiting and inhaling stomach contents into its lungs during the procedure.
-Fasting also helps lessen nausea in the pet as it is regaining consciousness.
+This is to help prevent your pet from vomiting and inhaling stomach contents into its lungs during the procedure.
+Fasting also helps lessen nausea in your dog and cat as it is regaining consciousness.
 It is amazing how many pets that I have operated on had food in their stomachs despite my advice not to feed them.
 So all members of your household need know your veterinarians instructions.
 Removing kitchen garbage containers from the pet’s ability to reach is also a good idea.
 Many vets suggest that you allow your pet to drink water up to 4 hours before the surgery, but ask the receptionist since veterinarians differ in that advice.